raghakot/keras-vis/README.md

 A custom loss function can be defined by implementing [Loss](https://github.com/raghakot/keras-vis/blob/master/losses.py#L5) class.

-In order to generate natural looking images, we typically constrain image search space by specifying regularization losses.
+In order to generate natural looking images, image search space is constrained using regularization penalties.
-Various common regularizers defined in [regularizers.py](https://github.com/raghakot/keras-vis/blob/master/regularizers.py).
+Some common regularizers are defined in [regularizers.py](https://github.com/raghakot/keras-vis/blob/master/regularizers.py).
 Like loss functions, custom regularizer can be defined by implementing [Loss](https://github.com/raghakot/keras-vis/blob/master/losses.py#L5) class.